-During the course of this review, I contacted

-Messrs Fraser-Peacock Associates to enquire

-if the problem of static 'ignition noise' had been
+During the course of this review, I contacted Messrs Fraser-Peacock Associates to enquire if the problem of static 'ignition noise' had been experienced with the Infonics duplicator.

-and, some time after writing my review, I was

-contacted by Messrs Fraser-Peacock Associates

-requesting me to examine a modified version of

-the Infonics cassette duplicator which had an

-electrically conductive strip inserted across the

-original plastic moulded dummy erase head
+It turned out that this was a known problem and, some time after writing my review, I was contacted by Messrs Fraser-Peacock Associates requesting me to examine a modified version of the Infonics cassette duplicator which had an electrically conductive strip inserted across the original plastic moulded dummy erase head on the 'master' transport.

-improvement in the original static problem,

-such that the problem may not be noticed in

-loud speech recordings.
-However, the defect

-still exists and will without doubt remain a

-cause for complaint at its modified level of
+This modification did effect a considerable improvement in the original static problem, such that the problem may not be noticed in loud speech recordings.
+However, the defect still exists and will without doubt remain a cause for complaint at its modified level of severity.

-This modification did effect a considerable

-on the 'master' transport.

-It turned out that this was a known problem

-experienced with the Infonics duplicator.